Tankari- An Offshoot of Sharda Script

 But it needs research to either prove or disprove these theories.

-The Old Persian of 550 BC to 400 BC in West Asia and Meroitic if 2nd century BC to 5th century AD in Africa too have syllabic alphabets of variable direction.
-But unlike these two systems the Brahmi and its offshoots have the same consonant with a different vowel which is modified by extra strokes or matras, while the ligatures indicate the clusters of consonants.
+The Old Persian of 550 BC to 400 BC in West Asia and Meroitic if 2nd century BC to 5th century AD in Africa also have syllabic alphabets of variable direction.
+But unlike these two systems, the Brahmi and its offshoots have the same consonant with a different vowel which is modified by extra strokes or matras, while the ligatures indicate the clusters of consonants.

 Each symbol of Brahmi has a special phonetic value as it can be either a simple consonant or a syllable with the consonant and the inherent vowel /a/.

 3. The Gupta Script

 In the group of North Indian scripts, the Gupta script or Gupta Brahmi or Late Brahmi evolved from Brahmi of Ashoka period and was used for writing Sanskrit.

 It appeared with the rise of Gupta Empire in early 4th century AD, as the period was marked with material, religious, scientific and literary prosperity.
 The dynasty collapsed in 6th century AD, due to the invasion of the Huns.

 It forms a crucial link between Brahmi and its offshoots and its several different variants like Nagari, Sharda and Siddham appeared in the 8th century.
 These variants evolved into other modern scripts like Devanagari, Gurmukhi, Bengali, Tibetan etc.